Tyrn/wei/the-insider-en.typ

 in  sovereign  Irshahchan  times   it  was  a  miraculous  highway  enabling government informers to reach  Assalah in two  days and the troops,  sent to pacify  the rebels,  in four  days,  it didn't  really  satisfy contemporary requirements.
-From the north - from Liss, the region promising to become one of the Galaxy's  largest  mining areas - a modern highway stretched.
+From the north---from Liss, the region promising to become one of the Galaxy's  largest  mining areas---a modern highway stretched.
 But it was cut off forty kilometers  away from the  spaceport by Orkh River, one of the largest rivers in the  Empire.
 These forty kilometers also needed  to be connected somehow.